-Activity Evidence that supports this approach Challenge(s) addressed Engaging with families EEF toolkit - parental engagement (+3) Sutton trust - parental involvement (+3).
-D, E Funding for Pastoral Support Workers EEF shows that social and emotional learning has a moderate impact (+4) for children who require further social and emotional development and their ability to interact with others.
-Improving attendance and Providing parent support through 1:1 support, workshops and reference to external agencies readiness to learn Providing small group work with a specialist teaching assistant e.g. ELSA, social skills Focussed intervention and support Provision of PPG resource packs to support home Support from ELSA if emotional difficulties are impacting education. school learning Continued development of the use of SeeSaw to share communication.
-Parents feedback shows that their ability to support home learning is affected by a lack of resources Activities to enhance the curriculum and provide wider learning experiences.
+Activity Evidence that supports this approach Challenge number(s) addressed Engaging with families Funding for Pastoral Support Workers EEF toolkit - parental engagement (+3) Sutton trust - parental involvement (+3).
+EEF shows that social and emotional learning has a moderate impact (+4) for children who require further social and emotional development and their ability to interact with D, E Improving attendance and readiness to learn others.
+Providing parent support through 1:1 support, workshops and reference to external agencies Providing small group work with a specialist teaching assistant e.g. ELSA, social skills Focussed intervention and support Support from ELSA if emotional difficulties are impacting education.
+Activities to enhance the curriculum and provide wider learning experiences.
 To ensure PPG children have access to educational visits and extra-curricular activities Sutton Trust - sports participation (+2) Children who are exposed to wider learning experiences have a better understanding of the world.
 Increased exposure to opportunities allows for higher aspirations.
 Remove finance or practical reasons as a barrier to experiences.
 Without this funding, majority of our PPG children would not be able to experience extra-curricular activities or residential or educational visits.
 A, D, E